ameyer95/antidote-1/aec/README.txt

 The `docker load` command only needs to be performed once.
 Docker then maintains a copy of antidote:ae in its internal image storage;
-the antidote-image.tar file can be deleted after the load command, and any number of containers can still be made from the image.
+the antidote-image.tar.gz file can be deleted after the load command, and any number of containers can still be made from the image.
 Eventually, when you are finally done with all of the containers/evaluation, you can remove the image from your system with `docker rmi antidote:ae`